PrestaShop/docs/themes/reference/overriding-modules.md

 ## SmartyDev helps you debug!

-PrestaShop 1.7 also introduces our own SmartyDev tool, an Smarty extension which allows you to see the template's name within your generated HTML markup.
+PrestaShop 1.7 also introduced our own SmartyDev tool, a Smarty extension which allows you to see the template's name within your generated HTML markup.
 This will help debugging a lot, especially because of template override.

 Here an example of generated markup with SmartyDev activated: